When is it the the best time to visit Muir Woods?

 John Muir (/mjʊər/; April 21, 1838 – December 24, 1914) also known as “John of the Mountains” and “Father of the National Parks”,= was an influential Scottish-American naturalist, author, environmental philosopher, glaciologist, and early advocate for the preservation of wilderness in the United States.
 His letters, essays, and books describing his adventures in nature, especially in the Sierra Nevada, have been read by millions.
 His activism has helped to preserve the Yosemite Valley, Sequoia National Park and many other wilderness areas.
 The Sierra Club, which he co-founded, is a prominent American conservation organization.

 After Checking out this spot we made a conclusion that it’s almost impossible to enjoy this place on the weekend.
 Therefore the best time to visit Muir Woods would be during the weekday in the morning.
 The traffic will be flowing opposite direction since everyone will be trying to get into the city.
 There should be plenty of parking as well at the location.
+Make Muir woods shuttle reservations to ensure that your visit is as enjoyable as it should be.

 Warning: you will have to be there at 8 AM on a weekend if you’d like to find a parking spot.
 On the way back we saw the line of cars stretching for a mile waiting for a spot (+ once you’re in line it’s very hard to get out of it).
 Thus the best time to visit Muir Woods is only, I mean ONLY during the weekday.